 In preparation for your upcoming period, it can also be helpful to prioritise foods rich in micronutrients like omega-3 fatty acids, vitamin B6, zinc, magnesium, and calcium that are helpful for symptoms like cramps, anxiety, bloating, water retention, and depression.
 In addition, iron-rich foods can also help prepare the body for its imminent blood loss, which leaves many women fatigued during and after menses.

 A woman’s body goes through a monthly cycle of building up and breaking down.

-Appetite and cravings change to ensure she gets the nutrients she needs during each phase.
+Her appetite and cravings change to ensure she gets the nutrients she needs during each phase.

 - In the time between ovulation and menses, she needs more energy to support the possible growth of a new life.

-- From menses to ovulation, she can focus more on the nutrients she needs, with less energy, particularly if she wants to lose weight.
+- From menses to ovulation, she can focus more on the nutrients she needs with less energy, particularly if she wants to lose weight.

 Recipes Tailored to Your Monthly Cycle